 The most striking factor of Kells is the lack of visitors.
-During my nearly two hours exploring the site, I saw only one other visitor – an elderly gentleman who lives nearby walking his dog.
-That left me plenty of time to wander the complex taking photos and imaging what life must have been like here.
+During our nearly two hours exploring the site, we saw only one other visitor – an elderly gentleman who lives nearby walking his dog.
+That left plenty of time to wander the complex taking photos and imaging what life must have been like here.

 Glendalough is special for us because it was our very first Celtic ruin on our first trip Ireland.
 We were disappointed because it was pouring rain on the day we visited.
-When I learned I would be coming to the Emerald Isle again, I added a day to my Ireland itinerary so I could revisit Glendalough – hopefully in better weather.
+On our second trip, we added a day to our Ireland itinerary so we could revisit Glendalough – hopefully in better weather.
 This trip did not disappoint.
-I had perfect weather on this visit – the sun shone brightly in the valley, and it was a perfect day for taking photos.

 The Baltinglass Abbey is not manned by staff from the OPW and only a rudimentary sign at the entrance gives any information about the site.
-The site is next to a modern church (St. Mary’s Church) and I arrived on a Saturday as the congregation was deep in preparations for the annual harvest feast.
-The parishioners are very proud of both the ruins as well as the new modern church and gave me an extensive tour of both.
+The site is next to a modern church (St. Mary’s Church), and we arrived on a Saturday as the congregation was deep in preparations for the annual harvest feast.
+The parishioners are very proud of both the ruins as well as the modern church and gave us an extensive tour of both.